dergigi/boris/test/markdown/tables.md

 ## Table with Empty Cells

+This table contains empty cells to test how the table styling handles missing data.
+Empty cells should still maintain proper borders and spacing, ensuring the table structure remains intact.

 | Name | Email | Phone |
 | ---- | ----- | ----- |
 | Alice | alice@example.com | |